 Zeugma was one of the most important cities of the Roman Empire in the East.
-Originally founded around 300 BC by one of Alexander’s successors, his general Seleucus Nicator, the city was a vital trading point across the Euphrates River, and today is located in the modern Gaziantep Province, Turkey.
+Originally founded in around 300 BC by one of Alexander’s successors, his general Seleucus Nicator, the city was a vital trading point across the Euphrates River, and today is located in the modern Gaziantep Province, Turkey.

 The military and commercial importance of Zeugma led to major growth and wealth, with as many as 70,000 people living in the city at its peak.
 This strategic crossing became a military centre for Roman forces in the east, with thousands of Roman soldiers based in the city.